 Tip 2 – Bituach Leumi – National Insurance

-In addition to your existing pensions and investments, you may be entitled to a government pension and possibly other financial assistance due to existing medical conditions from Bituach Leumi - Israel's National Insurance.
-Pension, retirement age and financial entitlements are outlined here.
+In addition to your existing pensions and investments, you may be entitled to a government pension and possibly other financial assistance due to existing medical conditions from Bituach Leumi – Israel’s National Insurance.
+Government pension, retirement age and financial entitlements are outlined here.

 Always check with your Aliyah emissary and visit the Bituach Leumi English website for the most up-to-date information.